ToxicFrazzles/Django-Base-Container/README.md

 6. Finally, define the default command if the image is just run to be `bash` to provide a shell for interacting with

 `.gitlab-ci.yml` defines the CI pipeline.
-* 2 Jobs for the pipeline.
-Build and release.
+* 3 Jobs for the pipeline: build, build-optimised and release.
 * Build job builds the docker image and uploads to container registry with a tag equal to the commit hash
+* Build-optimised does the same as build but defines the OPTIMISE variable so that the python will be optimised
-* Release job downloads the previously built image, tags it as latest and uploads it as latest
+* Release job downloads the previously built images, tags it as latest or latest-optimised and uploads it